kasmtech/workspace-ai-images/GPU_SETUP.md

 # Accelerating workspaces

-**Note:** This step is required for workspace images that are _not_ in the Kasm AI Image Repository and if you're running Kasm versions prior to 1.17.
+**Note:** This step is required for workspace images that are _not_ in the [Kasm AI Registry](https://ai.registry.kasmweb.com/) and if you're running Kasm versions prior to 1.17.

 Please ensure to set the correct enivronment variables in your Workspace configuration by modifying your Docker Run configuration to include:
 ```json